Table of Contents

 SIEM Reports

-How to create a SIEM Report
+To Create a SIEM Report

 - From the Menu Bar select File | New.
 The Create New Object View displays.